josefpihrt/snippetica/source/Snippetica.VisualStudioCode.Dev/Snippetica.CSharp.Dev/package/README.md

 iftgv|if TryGetValue
 ifxemtp|if not Enum\.TryParse
-ifxnre|if not equal to null return ifxnref|if not equal to null return false ifxnren|if not equal to null return null ifxnret|if not equal to null return true ifxre|if not return ifxref|if not return false ifxren|if not return null ifxret|if not return true
+ifxnre|if not equal to null return ifxnred|if not equal to null return default ifxnref|if not equal to null return false ifxnren|if not equal to null return null ifxnret|if not equal to null return true ifxre|if not return ifxred|if not return default ifxref|if not return false ifxren|if not return null ifxret|if not return true